1HanMoyun1/Rollback-Mod/README.md

 Credits:

 * Friend @liyuu，without him, this mod wouldn't exist;
-* Friend @LASTIMP, who taught the author how to build the mod from source code;
+* Friend @LAST-iMP, who taught the author how to build the mod from source code;
 * Everyone who plays this mod.

 ## 中文